ad-si/adriansieber-com/_drafts/germany-you-failed-the-metric-system.md

 No, we even use it in the wrong way.
 Like the US we say "Kalorie", although we mean "Kilokalorie".
 And I feel that it has even gotten worse in recent times.
-Previously at least some people said it and most products were advertised with Kilokalorie.
+Previously at least some people said it correctly and most products were advertised with Kilokalorie.
-But nowadays nobody seems to care anymore and e.g. recently I noticed that exclusively "Kalorie" was used in the description and software of my gym's fitness machines.
+But nowadays nobody seems to care anymore and e.g. recently I noticed that exclusively "Kalorie" was used in the descriptions and the software of my gym's fitness machines.
-And all this trouble even though the conversion isn't even that hard.
+And all this trouble even though the conversion isn't difficulty.
 The kJ (kilojoule) value is approximately 4 times the kcal (kilocalorie) value. i.e 50 kcal ~= 200 kJ